Diabetes Treatment Center

 As a diabetes patient, you may benefit from wearing a continuous insulin delivery device as recommended by your physician.
 Our certified insulin pump trainers will work with you to select the type of device that will best meet your needs, teach you about how to safely wear an insulin pump and work with your physician to provide the necessary follow up at intervals that will help you achieve your blood sugar goals.

 The continuous glucose monitor, sometimes called a continuous glucose sensor, is a device that measures glucoses on a continual basis.
 You can use the monitor as a personal device if medically necessary, or your physician may request a three to seven day tracing to troubleshoot problems with your current level of glucose control.
 Our clinicians will show you how to wear this device and provide feedback reports to your physician.

 Pregnancy and Diabetes Program

-For more information about any of the programs described, please call the Diabetes Treatment Center at (260) 373-4280.
+For more information about any of these outpatient programs, call the Diabetes Treatment Center at (260) 373-4280.